-Civil Air Patrol: Camden Military Academy Cadet Squadron (MER-SC-805)
+Civil Air Patrol (CAP): Camden Military Academy Cadet Squadron (MER-SC-805)

 On behalf of Civil Air Patrol's nearly 60,000 volunteer members nationwide and overseas, welcome to the Camden Military Academy Cadet Squadron!
 The Civil Air Patrol is a volunteer, non-profit organization that also serves as the civilian auxiliary to the U.S. Air Force.
 Our three missions are to develop youth through a cadet program, educate Americans on the importance of aviation and space, and perform live-saving humanitarian missions.